CMPS-6100/lab-07-template/lab-07.md

     - On github, go to your account settings/"SSH and GPG keys"
     - Click on "New SSH key"
     - Paste your public key contents into the "Key" box.
-    - Enter enything you like into the "Title" box.
+    - Enter anything you like into the "Title" box.
 I usually use this field to indicate the computer this public key belongs to, in this case: cmps-server
     - Click "Add SSH key"